neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 The url for the service can be defined in the settings.
 Any compatible api is accepted.
 It usually returns the best icons and also good default icons if none is found.

+**favicongrabber.com** is free, requires no software and delivers good icons.
+There is an api request limit which means that it can be slower.

 **DuckDuckGo** uses the icon service of the search engine.
 All icons have a native resolution of 32 pixels.